 Every data type has a string syntax used in the tool dialog box and in scripting.
-Most data types have a simple string syntax, such as the path to a dataset, a number, or a keyword.
+Most data types have a very simple string syntax, such as the path name to a dataset, a number, or a keyword.
 For example, the field data type is the name of the field.
 Other data types have more complex syntax.

 - Locate a tool that uses the data type.